 During those years of service in virtually all aspects of the agency, Sheriff Ashley also continued his education and specialized training, graduating from the FBI National Academy in Quantico Virginia in 2005.
 He attended the Florida Department of Law Enforcement Chief Executive Training as well as dozens of specialized law enforcement training courses and seminars.

 Sheriff Ashley has earned numerous awards and commendations during his career, including being a nominee for Officer of the Year in 1994 and receiving the Florida Senate Medal of Excellence Award in 2009, the legislature’s highest award for service to the people of Florida.

 Sheriff Ashley enjoys serving the community as a youth sports coach and YMCA Board Member, Executive Board Member for the Okaloosa-Walton Homeless Coalition, and Vice-Chairman of the Finance Committee at the First Baptist Church of Fort Walton Beach.
 He says teaching 7th and 8th grade Sunday School is his most rewarding endeavor.

 He is married to the former Lanie Lee of Fort Walton Beach.
-They have three children enrolled in the Okaloosa County School System.
+They have three children.
 He enjoys learning anything new with his children as well as Biblical studies, teaching, fishing and hunting.